 Cleopatra Mathis is the Frederick Sessions Beebe ’35 Professor of the Art of Writing at Dartmouth College, where she has directed the Creative Writing Program since 1982.

 Nov 16, 2014 • Afaa Michael Weaver

-Afaa Michael Weaver is author of twelve collections of poetry, including The Plum Flower Trilogy, which consists of: Plum Flower Dance (Winner of the 2008 Paterson Award for Literary Excellence), The Government of Nature, and, in 2013, City of Eternal Spring, all published with Pittsburgh University Press.
-He was awarded the 2014 Kingsley Tufts Award for The Government of Nature, one of the most prestigious awards in American Letters.
-His honors also include a Fulbright Scholarship and fellowships from the National Endowment for the Arts and the Pew Foundation.
+Afaa Michael Weaver is the author of fourteen collections of poetry, most recently A Hard Summation (Central Square Press) and City of Eternal Spring, which concludes his Plum Flower Trilogy, all three books of which were published by University of Pittsburgh Press.
+The first book in the trilogy, Plum Flower Dance, won the 2008 Paterson Award for Literary Excellence, and the second book, The Government of Nature, won the 2014 Kingsley Tufts Award, one of the most prestigious awards in American Letters.
+His honors also include three Pushcart prizes, a Fulbright appointment to teach in Taiwan, the May Sarton Award, and fellowships from the National Endowment for the Arts and the Pew Foundation.

 Dec 21, 2014 • Sandra Lim and Jennifer Tseng

 Sanda Lim is author, most recently, of The Wilderness (W.W.
 Norton, 2014), which won the 2013 Barnard Women Poets Prize, selected by Louise Gluck.
 Her first book, Loveliest Grotesque, won the 2006 Kore Press First Book Award for Poetry.